 The Group is committed to identifying the needs of the neighborhoods where our plants are operated.
-We ensure that community interests are taken into consideration in our operations by participating in at least one local activity each year.
-In March 2016, we took part in the Aojiu Festival cultural activities organized by the Party Work Committee and the Cultural Office of the District Committee of Mawei Hi-tech Industry Park, putting on exhibitions in a move to engage in exchange and interaction with various stakeholders of the community.
-We expect to continue with the practice of such policy in the future.
+We ensure that community interests are taken into consideration in our operations by participating in at least one local activity that can facilitate exchange and interaction between the Group and the local community each year.
+In April 2017, we took part in activities hosted by the Party Work Committee of Mawei Hi-tech Industry Park, namely the rule of law promotion and education activity with a slogan of "Join together with law to promote harmonious labour relations" and the low-carbon, environmentally-friendly and healthy initiative to the society with a slogan of "Green travel, being a shared and civilized citizen", in a move to engage in exchange and interaction with various stakeholders of the community.
+We expect to continue to implement such policy in the future.

-The Directors are pleased to submit their annual report together with the audited consolidated financial statements of the Group for the year ended 30 June 2016.
+The Directors are pleased to submit their annual report together with the audited consolidated financial statements of the Group for the year ended 30 June 2017.